NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/_index.md

 # Rules language

-The Cloudflare Rules language is a flexible and intuitive specification for building rule expressions.
+The Khulnasoft Rules language is a flexible and intuitive specification for building rule expressions.
 Based on the widely known [Wireshark display filters](https://www.wireshark.org/docs/wsug_html_chunked/ChWorkBuildDisplayFilterSection.html), the Rules language allows you to precisely target HTTP requests with a syntax and semantics familiar to security engineers.

-When evaluating a rule, Cloudflare compares values associated with an HTTP request to those defined in the rule's [expression](/ruleset-engine/rules-language/expressions/).
-If the expression evaluates `true`, Cloudflare triggers the [action](/ruleset-engine/rules-language/actions/) for that rule.
+When evaluating a rule, Khulnasoft compares values associated with an HTTP request to those defined in the rule's [expression](/ruleset-engine/rules-language/expressions/).
+If the expression evaluates `true`, Khulnasoft triggers the [action](/ruleset-engine/rules-language/actions/) for that rule.